Birth Control

 A small piece of flexible plastic with a nylon string attached that can either be wrapped in copper wire or it can contain progestin.

 It prevents fertilization by damaging or killing sperm.
 IUDs are one of the most effective forms of preventing pregnancy.
-Less than 1 out of every women using an IUD will become pregnant.
+Less than 1 out of every woman using an IUD will become pregnant.

 You have choices when it comes to IUDs.